-Simply put, because free and open source software is great.
-Kryptor being free enables anybody to use the software.
-Furthermore, when it comes to security related software, being open source is important as it allows people to review the code, which helps security vulnerabilities get fixed.
+Because free and open source software is great.
+The user has the freedom to run, study, change, and distribute the software.
+Furthermore, open source allows people to review the code, which can lead to security vulnerabilities getting identified and patched.

 Has Kryptor been audited?

 Kryptor has not been audited by a third-party.
 Security audits are extremely expensive (thousands of dollars) and require open source funding.
 However, it isn't easy to get funding as your software must meet certain requirements such as having a large enough userbase.